Mission, Strategic Planning, and Accreditation

 The School of Urban and Regional Planning engages in strategic planning process that involves faculty, staff, students, employers, alumni, and American Planning Association section representatives.
-The plan is updated updated every three years and monitored annually.
+The plan is updated every three years and monitored annually.
 The strategic plan provides details about our aspirations for the School.

 LEARN MORE HERE: SURP Strategic Plan 2018-2021 (PDF)

 The Master of Urban and Regional Planning program is separately accredited by the Planning Accreditation Board.
-The PAB’s site visit team visited the School January 28-31, 2018, to review the program for reaccreditation purposes.
-The outcome of the review will be determined at the PAB’s meeting in October.
+The PAB’s site visit team visited the School in January 2018 to review the program for reaccreditation purposes.
+The Program was subsequently reaccredited for the maximum possible period of seven years.